TommieeN/Nails-4-Life/README.md

 - **Frontend:** React.js with TypeScript, SCSS for styling, and Framer Motion for animations.
 - **Backend:** Created and hosted using Node.js and Express.
 The <a href="https://github.com/TommieeN/google-api-business-reviews">backend</a> serves data to the frontend.
 - **API Integration:** The site uses Axios to make requests to Google’s Places API to fetch and display live reviews and business details.
-- **Responsive Design:** The layout adapts seamlessly to both desktop and mobile screens using CSS Grid, Flexbox, and media queries.
+- **Responsive Design:** The layout adapts seamlessly to both desktop, tablet and mobile screens using CSS Grid, Flexbox, and media queries.

 ## Installation and Setup